waiting-for-dev/front_matter_parser/README.md

 ### Parsing a string

-You can as well parse a string, providing manually the `syntax`:
+You can as well parse a string providing manually the syntax:

 ```ruby
 string = File.read('example.slim')